A Look Inside the Ear

 Also at about this age, children become more sociable and may acquire viral infections after touching other children and objects and then putting their fingers in their mouth and nose.
 These infections may in turn lead to middle ear infections.
 Attendance at child care centers increases the risk of exposure to the common cold and hence to middle ear infections.

-Using a pacifier may impair the function of the eustachian tube and thus interfere with air reaching the middle ear.
+Using a pacifier may impair the function of the eustachian tube and thus interferes with air reaching the middle ear.